Want to get more familiar with the Winnipeg Transit before you take your first ride?

 More on the bus fare:

 - The bus does not accept bills or pennies.
-The drivers do not carry or make change.
+Drivers do not carry or make change.
 If you use cash, you have to put in the exact amount.

 - Initially, paper tickets were intended to be phased out.
 But it looks like they’re here to stay.
 If you don’t like Peggo, you can still buy tickets and passes.